falcosecurity/falco-website/content/en/docs/setup/packages.md

 ## Package signing {#package-signing}

 {{% pageinfo color="warning" %}}
-On January 18th, 2023 the GPG key used to sign Falco packages has been rotated.
-Check out [the related blog post](/blog/falco-packages-gpg-key-rotated/) and make sure you're using the most up-to-date key available at [falco.org/repo/falcosecurity-packages.asc](https://falco.org/repo/falcosecurity-packages.asc).
+On December, 2025 we started rotating the GPG key used to sign Falco packages.
+Check out [the related blog post](/blog/gpg-key-rotation-2026/) and make sure you're using the most up-to-date key available at [falco.org/repo/falcosecurity-packages.asc](https://falco.org/repo/falcosecurity-packages.asc).
 {{% /pageinfo %}}

 Most Falco packages available at [download.falco.org](https://download.falco.org/?prefix=packages/) are provided with a detached signature that can be used to verify that the package information downloaded from the remote repository can be trusted.